Types of movement

 I love running.
 It makes me feel alive and I know it keeps me fit and contributes to my health.

-Watch this video from the Keep GM Moving campaign which has exercises for all abilities to help build your strength.
+Watch this video from the Keep GM Moving campaign which has exercises for all abilities to help build strength.

 Strength exercises make your muscles work harder and help to maintain muscle and bone strength.
 They also help to improve balance, posture and shape.